 West End Substation

-Now that the Vancouver School Board has decided to accept our proposal for the Lord Roberts Annex property, it will allow us to transfer our property purchase funds to the VSB to be used on schools, rather than a private property owner.
-It will eliminate the need to purchase private property and potentially take away housing stock from the area, and result in an out-of-sight underground substation while providing significant funding to the downtown Vancouver school community.
-This is why we proposed this as providing the best outcome for our customers and the West End community.
+Now that the Vancouver School Board has accepted our proposal for the Lord Roberts Annex property, the property purchase funds will be used for new schools by the VSB, rather than going to a private property owner.
+This has eliminated the need to purchase private property and potentially take away housing stock from the area, and will result in an out-of-sight underground substation while providing significant funding to the downtown Vancouver school community.

 Our Community Consultation Report [PDF, 5.2 MB], presenting the feedback collected from May 1-31, 2018 is available as well as our Community Consultation Response Memo [PDF, 2.4 MB], which includes our response to some of the key themes that we heard through the community consultation process.